BalancerMaxis/bbeUSD-gnosis-extractor/README.md

+# But wait ser
+As per [BIP-299](https://forum.balancer.fi/t/bip-299-permissioned-arbitrage-to-recover-remaining-funds-in-bb-e-usd/4783) the remaining value of bb-e-usd has been arbed out of the pool by the DAO.

+Further notice here will be posted about the governance to follow which will distribute the proceeds of this action to remaining bb-e-USD hodlers at the time of the arbitrage.

+Running anything here now will render no value and just cost gas.

 ## bb-e-usd liquid dollar extraction POC

 [See Here](etherscan_warrior.md) for instructions how to run this PoC using etherscan.
 Below are instructions for how to execute on a multisig and/or fork.